NovaStreamCA/novastream-wp-causeway/README.md

 The plugin can be updated normally through the WordPress plugin dashboard when a new version is released.
 Releases along with their respective release notes are available on the GitHub repository.

 Please note if auto-updates are disabled for any reason, there might be a chance you will not be notified about new updates and will have to manually update the plugin.

+## Uninstall
+When uninstalling this plugin, it will remove all associated data stored.

+This includes any transient caching, schedule cron hooks and any stored API keys and other options.

 ## Configuration
 You can configure the plugin settings by viewing the "Causeway" tab on the WordPress sidebar after logging into the administrative section.